GENE DAVIS "DANCE PARTY" 1952

 Today, after Kenneth Noland and Morris Louis, Davis is one of the most high-profile artists associated with the Washington Color School.

-Today Davis' work can be found in all of the major American museums including the MoMA, the National Gallery of Art however it is the Smithsonian Institute that has one of the largest holdings of his creations.
+Davis' work can be found in all major American museums' collections, including The MoMA and the National Gallery of Art.
+The Smithsonian Institute has one of the best collections of Gene Davis' work including drawings from the same series as ours.

 "Davis began his career making gestural, abstract drawings in black ink, but the various grays in drawings such as Saber Dance indicate an incipient interest in color.
 Although he is best known for his colorful paintings of vertical stripes made later in his career, early drawings like this one reveal the breadth of his interests and his range of expression.
 Davis made the drawings without a subject in mind and gave them titles after he completed them."